Cat and Hayley

 Hailing from Chicago, Cat is a die-hard Real Betis fan who has lived in Seville since 2007.
 She runs the content mill and social media for COMO Consulting.
 She also publishes the expat-friendly website about living in Seville, Sunshine and Siestas, when not drinking beers with Hayley.

 A born and bred Texan, Hayley has called El Puerto de Santa María, Olvera, Antequera and Sevilla all home since moving to Andalucía in 2007.
-She runs the website, provides content and drinks beers with Cat.
-Follow her on Instagram and Twitter.
+In 2017 she finished her studies at the ISDE and holds a Master in Derecho de Extranjería.
+She’s the resident legal expert, provides website content and drinks beers with Cat.
+Follow her on Instagram.